medic/cht-sync/TESTING.md

 # Testing
 End-to-end tests for CHT Sync can be found under `tests/`.

+Pre-requisites:
+* `Node.js` version > 20

 In order to run these end-to-end tests locally, follow the steps below:

 1. Create an `.env` file with the placeholder values from `env.template`.